Damon Runyon: Stories

 There are many collections of Runyon's stories, in particular Runyon on Broadway and Runyon from First to Last.
 A publisher's note in the latter claims that collection contains all of Runyon's short stories not included in Runyon on Broadway, but two Broadway stories originally published in Collier's Weekly are not in either collection: "Maybe a Queen" and "Leopard's Spots", both collected in More Guys And Dolls (1950).
-The radio show, in addition, has a story, "Joe Terrace", that appears in ‘More Guys and Dolls’ and the August 29, 1936, issue of Colliers.
-It is one of his "Our Town" stories that does not appear in the “In Our Town” book, and the only episode of the show which is not a Broadway’ story, however, the action is changed in the show from Our Town to Broadway.
+The radio show The Damon Runyon Theater, in addition, has a story, "Joe Terrace", that appears in More Guys and Dolls and the August 29, 1936, issue of Colliers.
+It is one of his "Our Town" stories that does not appear in the "In Our Town" book, and the only episode of the show which is not a Broadway' story; however, the action is changed in the show from Our Town to Broadway.

-The "Our Town" stories are short vignettes of life in a small town, largely based on Runyon's experiences in his home town of Pueblo, Colorado.
+The "Our Town" stories are short vignettes of life in a small town, largely based on Runyon's experiences.
 They are written in a simple, descriptive style and contain twists and odd endings based on the personalities of the people involved.
 Each story's title is the name of the principal character.
-Twenty-seven of them were published in the 1946 book In Our Town.Runyon on Broadway contains the following stories:
+Twenty-seven of them were published in the 1946 book In Our Town.

+Runyon on Broadway contains the following stories: